Sonoma Raceway: NASCAR Cup Series records

+Drag strip records

-Race Lap Records
+Race lap records

 The fastest official all-time track record set during a race weekend on the original Long Grand Prix Road Course is 1:20.683, set by Allan McNish in an Audi R8 during qualifying for the 2000 Grand Prix of Sonoma.
-As of June 2022, the fastest official race lap records at Sonoma Raceway for different classes are listed as:
+As of April 2025, the fastest official race lap records at Sonoma Raceway for different classes are listed as:

 Seating capacity

 Sonoma Raceway has a permanent seating capacity of 47,000.
 This includes the grandstands and terraces around the track.
 During major races, hospitality tents and other stages are erected around the track, which brings the total capacity up to 102,000 seats.
 The facility underwent a major expansion in 2004 which resulted in 64,000 hillside seats, 10,000 permanent grandstand seats, a wastewater treatment facility, 100 acre of restored wetlands, permanent garages, new retail space, a go-kart track and a new drag strip.